JDACS4C-IMPROVE/docs/_sources/content/using-candle-data-dir.rst.txt

 Tutorial CANDLE_DATA_DIR
 ==========

+Basically, CANDLE_DATA_DIR and datadir are different ways to define the base directory (and end up internally stored as datadir), cache_subdir is a way to define a subdirectory to put the data downloaded by get_file.

 We can assume that CANDLE_DATA_DIR is an environment variable that contains a path to the data directory.
 In the example below, I set it manually inside the code so that the get_file function can be demonstrated.